apache/cordova-docs/docs/en/edge/guide/platforms/win8/index.md

 * Windows 8 Command-line Tools

 The command-line tools above refer to versions prior to Cordova 3.0.
-See The Command-line Interface for information about the current interface.
+See The Command-Line Interface for information about the current interface.

 Microsoft deprecated the name _Metro-style apps_ in Windows 8 and